billg-splunk/javashop-otel/README.md

 ![image](https://user-images.githubusercontent.com/32849847/213540265-5b0567ab-c9f3-412f-bec0-07277c7e8650.png)

 - Open a browser and navigate to `http://[EC2-Address]:8010`
-  - Replace [EC2-Address] with the ip address of your host
+  - Replace **[EC2-Address]** with the ip address of your host

-Select a few locations and hit the login button.
-Make sure to also select the Chicago Location and hit the login button.
+- Select a few locations and hit the **Login** button.
+  - Make sure to also select the **Chicago** Location and hit the **Login** button.

 ![image](https://user-images.githubusercontent.com/32849847/213541843-30266285-787f-493b-bc90-ffb4ac6e4c77.png)

-Uhh ohh !
+Uh oh!
 We received a 500 error, something is wrong there as well.

 ![Screen Shot 2022-11-28 at 8 11 47 AM](https://user-images.githubusercontent.com/32849847/204349595-fca270ad-379e-48c5-b2e1-7f222af82c55.png)

-Return to the Splunk Observability UI and lets look once again at our Service Map, select the Instruments Service and click the breakdowns on the right and select "location"
+- Return to the Splunk Observability UI and lets look once again at our Service Map
+- Select the `Instruments` Service
+- Click the `Breakdowns` dropdown on the right and select `location`

 ![image](https://user-images.githubusercontent.com/32849847/214941419-2eaae297-e246-460b-a913-28c2a28fcd6a.png)

-We see there was an un-handled exception thrown in Instruments service and some latency from our database that is related to the Chicago location !
+We see there was an un-handled exception thrown in the `Instruments` service, and some latency from our database that is related to the Chicago location!

-Click on Traces on the right
+- Click on Traces on the right

-Select "Errors Only"
+- Click **Errors Only**
+- Click one of the traces

 ![Screen Shot 2022-11-28 at 8 14 50 AM](https://user-images.githubusercontent.com/32849847/204349696-dc19d62f-ed82-4533-ad27-138237821b8e.png)

-We can see the exception was thrown by Hibernate, however it was thrown in our method "instruments: InstrumentRepository.findInstruments"
+We can see the exception was thrown by Hibernate, however it was thrown in our method `instruments: InstrumentRepository.findInstruments`

 ![Screen Shot 2022-11-28 at 8 14 37 AM](https://user-images.githubusercontent.com/32849847/204351905-03fe632b-b21c-4e8d-8044-dc582fed2253.png)